When Should I Switch My Puppy To An Adult Dog Food Diet?

 Transitioning Process

 When it's time to transition your puppy to adult dog food, it is essential to follow a gradual transitioning process to avoid digestive upsets.
-Abruptly changing your puppy's diet can cause gastrointestinal discomfort and potentially lead to vomiting or .
+Abruptly changing your puppy's diet can cause gastrointestinal discomfort and potentially lead to vomiting or diarrhea.
 Here are some to help you navigate the transitioning process smoothly:

 Start Slowly